doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 Defaults: cover art disabled, ascii art disabled, recording disabled

 **-a**
+: Indicates display album cover art using original method

+**-A**
-: Indicates display album cover art
+: Indicates disable display of album cover art

 **-f**
 : Indicates we have been invoked from a fullscreen window